Best Free Network Configuration and Change Management Tools

 Networks are growing in size and complexity.
 For many, this growth is being driven by the Internet of Things (IoT), mobile, Cloud, and even Software Defined Networking (SDN).
 As these trends, and the many changes they bring, impact your network, the big question you need to answer is this: Do I have the network configuration management tools I need to manage these changes?

 Auditing.
 Compliance auditing is not just for security auditors.
-Smart network engineers and administrators also use auditing to not only save time auditing configs for regulatory compliance, but also to ensure that devices are operating consistently with operational standards.
+Smart network engineers and administrators also use auditing to save time auditing configs for regulatory compliance and to ensure devices are operating consistently with operational standards.
 Look for a solution which allows you to create and customize audit policies plus the ability to continuously audit, report, and auto-remediate violations.

-Multi-user access.
+Multi-User Access.
 Multi-user access means more than a pretty web UI.
-It also means that roles and permissions can be securely delegated to individuals.
-Look for a solution which offers user management (or integration with a directory service), the ability to assign users to roles, the ability to associate roles with devices, and granular permissions to perform actions on associated devices.
+It also means roles and permissions can be securely delegated to individuals.
+Look for a solution with user management (or integration with a directory service), the ability to assign users to roles, the ability to associate roles with devices, and granular permissions to perform actions on associated devices.
 Also look for workflows to manage communication and coordination between users.

 IT Ops Integration.
-Avoid silo’d management applications.
-Look for a solution which is integrated with other IT management applications like network, server, storage, and VM monitoring.
-Keep an eye on which offers two-way API access to management objects.
+Avoid siloed management applications.
+Look for a solution that can integrate with other IT management applications like network, server, storage, and VM monitoring.
+Try to find a solution that offers two-way API access to management objects.